Animal Assisted Interventions In Counseling (AAI-C)

 Information on the current ACA AAT-C Competencies can be found at: https://www.counseling.org/knowledge-center/competencies

 If you're not a current student in our program, that’s perfectly OK!
 We are happy to welcome graduate-level students or graduates in counseling or related fields from other programs.
-You'll need to enroll in ISU as a non-degree seeking student.
-To apply go to Graduate School applications.
+To do this, please enroll in ISU as a non-degree seeking student, which is typically a straightforward and expedited experience.
+To apply, go to Graduate School applications.

 Pocatello, ID 83209-8120